 Radin points out that the early Christians (who wrote the New Testament) were mostly Greek and Roman, not Jewish.
 So they could have had a motive to slant the story to appeal more to potential Roman converts.

 And Christianity did become a religion largely of Rome, not the Middle East.
 Some characterize this “crowd pardon” part of the story as another, third, trial of sorts: a sentencing trial.
 But Radin is convincingly skeptical of this idea.

 Through history, some want to conflate this into a conflict between Christians and Jews, based upon Faith.
 But, the facts don’t support that.

-But there were few Christians then and many religious leaders with small followings.
+There were few Christians then and many religious leaders with small followings.
 So it was another political killing of a possible rebellion against Roman authority, and its local puppet government.

-A Parade of Humiliations and Torture
+A Parade of Humiliations & Torture

 After the second trial of Jesus, the Roman Governor sentenced Jesus to crucifixion, which included “scourging” before.
 But a parade of other humiliations preceded those.

 The Romans emphasized that his conviction was for claiming to be the King of the Jews.